shawnmflemingc/a3web/js/README.md

   return p1 * p2;
 }
 ```
+You would not call the myFunction inside the JS file itself unless that call itself was within a function too.
+Everything inside of the JS file must be contained within functions.
+There should be multiple functions too, don't just build "spagetti code" and put everything into one function.

-Inside your webpage you would call this function by refrencing it and providing the parameter variables (p1 and p2, which will be multiplied together).
+The proper way is on your webpage you would call the function by refrencing it and providing the parameter variables (p1 and p2, which will be multiplied together).
 ```html
 <!DOCTYPE html>
 <html>